Pairadux/Pairadux/README.md

 ## 🎮 Interests & Hobbies
 - **Video Games**: From retro classics to the latest releases, I'm always up for a gaming session.
-- **Anime**: Whether it's a heartwarming slice-of-life or an action-packed shonen, I'm all in.
+- **Anime**: Experiencing surreal moments, should they be intense fight seens, or tear-jerking romances.
 - **Wood Working**: Crafting, designing, and bringing ideas to life with my hands.
 - **Drones & Photography**: Capturing the world from unique perspectives.
 - **Mythology**: Delving into ancient tales and understanding the stories that shaped civilizations.

 ## 🛠️ Tech Stack & Learning Path
-- **Passionate About**: Web development with Flask, Tailwind, & Alpine.js.
+- **Passionate About**: Web development with Flask, Tailwind, & Vue; Software Development with Electron, and CLI Development with Rust.
 - **Currently Exploring**: The dynamic duo of Vite + Vue.
-- **Languages & Tools**: Python, Java, C#, and more on the horizon.
+- **Languages & Tools**: Advanced Proficiency in Python, Java, HTML, & CSS; Learning Ruby, Rust, Dart, JavaScript, and C#.

 ## 🎓 Education & Aspirations
 - Graduated from **Bainbridge High School** in 2022.